-CenterPoint Houston currently has no obligations under non-cancelable long-term operating leases for the years 2014 to 2018.
-Total lease expense for all operating leases was less than \$1 million in each of the years ended December 31, 2013, 2012 and 2011.
+CenterPoint Houston currently has obligations under non-cancelable long-term operating leases of less than \$1 million per year for the years 2015 to 2019.
+Total lease expense for all operating leases was less than \$1 million in each of the years ended December 31, 2014, 2013 and 2012.